 Note: This problem is more obvious on mobile devices because clients share limited public network IPs under the ISP's NAT gateway and a quintuple can be reused in 2MSL.
 The timestamps sent from different clients may not be incremental.

 Taking 2.6.32 kernel as an example, the details are as follows:

 get_seconds(): current time

-rx_opt->ts_recent_stamp: Time when the last packet was received
+rx_opt->ts_recent_stamp: time when the previous packet was received

-1. When HTTP uses a short connection (Connection: close), LB disables the connection actively, and the client will not generate timewait.
+1. HTTP uses non-persistent connections (Connection: close).
+In this case, CLB proactively closes the connection, and the client will not generate TIME_WAIT.

-2. If it is required to use a persistent connection, enable SO_LINGER option of the socket and use rst to disable the connection to avoid the timewait status and achieve fast port reclaiming.
+2. If the scenario requires a persistent connection, enable SO_LINGER option of the socket and use RST to close the connection to avoid the TIME_WAIT state and achieve fast port reuse.